 The movement beneath the street has created cracks, separation, and peaks, and if you drive on it, Cruikshank said, “there’s an area we affectionately call ‘the ski jump.’”

-He also said that after reaching out to Elon Musk—who has engineering staff in various industries—he quickly heard back from his company and within a week, had a meeting with six Musk-hired engineers and executives.
+He also said that after reaching out to Elon Musk—who maintains engineering staff in a range of industries—he quickly heard back and within a week had a meeting with six Musk-hired engineers and executives.

 One Tesla employee who lives near the affected area presented solutions and some funding options, Cruikshank said.